 36. Children’s products

-Fundera reports that parents spend more on their children due to decreases in school budgets, making child-oriented stores some of the fastest-growing in the industry.
+In recent years, parents have spent more on their children due to decreases in school budgets, making child-oriented stores some of the fastest-growing in the industry.
 The average parent spends $6,500 on toys alone over the course of a child’s life.

 Plus, growing populations means more babies.
 So whether it’s toys, clothing or something in between, catering to the youngest consumer base is a real retail opportunity.